cainem/evo-sim/README.md

     * `OrganismA` (Original): reproduction rules as described in section 5.1.
     * `OrganismB` (Random): reproduction rules as described in section 5.2.
     * `OrganismC` (Genetic): reproduction rules as described in section 5.3.
+    * `OrganismD` (Probabilistic Genetic): reproduction rules as described in section 5.4.
     * Only one organism type is active per simulation, selected via a drop-down prior to startup.

 * **Initial State:**
     * `Config.StartingOrganisms` (Initial: 5000) are created at the start.
     * All start at the center coordinates: (floor(`Config.WorldSize` / 2) - 1, floor(`Config.WorldSize` / 2) - 1).
     * Initial `RoundsLived`: Integer.
 Initialized randomly between 0 and `Config.MaxLifeSpan` - 1 for starting organisms; 0 for offspring.
-    * Initial Gene State (for `OrganismC`): Genes are initialized with pseudo-random values within their allowed ranges (see below) using the seeded PRNG.
+    * Initial Gene State (for `OrganismC` and `OrganismD`): Genes are initialized with pseudo-random values within their allowed ranges (see below) using the seeded PRNG.

 * **Common Internal State (All Types):**
     * `position`: Current (x, y) coordinates on the world surface.